Michigan Senate votes to repeal 1931 abortion ban

 "My abortion was necessary to save my life," state Sen. Rosemary Bayer said on Twitter.
 "I'm glad I'm here today because of that, and to be able to vote on this bill and ensure this life-saving healthcare is protected and kept safe and legal here in Michigan."

-Republicans in the Michigan state Senate, however, oppose the new effort and have described it as "dangerous."
+Republicans in the Michigan Senate, however, oppose the new effort and have described it as "dangerous."

 "While Senate Republicans have introduced legislation to strengthen safeguards for women, Senate Democrats are rushing dangerous bills to repeal long-standing protections for women and the unborn," GOP state Sen. Joseph Bellino said in a statement.